rasumovsky/51_HggDM/README.md

 ## A search for dark matter associated with a Higgs boson (H->diphoton)

 ### To do 4/17/2015:
-1) Implement bbH in DMSigParam.
-Use the ggH parameters, but scale down by the cross-section of the bbH.
-Will need to access BRXSReader.
-Simply add a case for bbH in the initializer, so that the ggH values are essentially duplicated.

-2) Produce mass points using the Sherpa sample.
+1) Implement bbH.
+DONE!
+Actually, implemented in DMAnalysis.
+Code runs over ggH sample, but bbH cross-sections are applied.

-3) Implement fit plots for the workspace.
+2) Implement fit plots for the workspace.

-4) Convert NPP code for toy MC
+3) Convert NPP code for toy MC

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look